Do you need a YouTube channel for your business?

 YouTube is the future

-I’m a videographer so this is the main channel for all people like me.
+I’m a videographer so this is the main channel for all people like me, except for having my website NicoleVen.com.
 However, it recently changed and anybody can become a Youtuber.
 The funny thing is that people who usually don’t have much video skills turn out to be the most successful on this channel.
 Of course they have someone to edit the videos, or they learn it themselves overtime.
 But more importantly they have stories to tell.

 YouTube is here for almost 15 years and I don’t think it’s going anywhere!
 I even think it is definitely replacing TV in years to come.
 It is mainly focused on fun, entertainment and education.
 When you imagine your TV channels, you watch a movie, a show, documentary and from time to time you see a commercial.
 This is exactly how YouTube works.
 In other words, it’s not fully a sales channel but you can definitely get some sales from it.
 But mainly you create content and a name for yourself and your business.
 You can drive traffic to your other channels and eventually get the sales done this way.